-Mortons neuroma is a painful condition that can be described as a burning, tingling or numbing in the toes.
+Mortons neuroma is a painful condition that can be described as a tingling, numbing or burning sensation in the toes.
 Commonly people who have this condition report that they have “shocks” in the foot as they walk.
-There are 4 arches in the foot and when the one at the ball of the foot collapses, the toe bones tend to rub on the nerve and the shock results when the toe bones rub on the nerve.
+There are 4 arches in the foot and when the one at the ball of the foot collapses, the toe bones tend to rub on the nerve tissue and the shock results when the toe bones rub on the nerve.
 When the nerves do not have enough room, they become pinched and then become angry and inflamed.
-This becomes an easier target for the bones to rub on the nerve and a cycle begins where irritation causes the inflammation and the inflammation increases the ability to irritate the nerve.
+This becomes an easier target for the bones to rub on the nerve and a cycle begins where irritation causes the inflammation, burning pain, and the inflammation increases the ability to irritate the nerve.

-Mortons neuroma will get progressively worse and it is important to treat the issue before the nerve becomes very damaged and cannot heal on its own.
+Mortons neuroma will get progressively worse and it is important to treat the issue before you experience nerve damage that cannot heal on its own.
 When caught early, conservative treatments tend to work very well.
 Metatarsal pads of a specific shape help to support the arch that runs across the front of the foot and this helps to open up the space where the nerve is being pinched.
 Metatarsal pads can be incorporated in to off the shelf insoles or custom orthotics.
 It is very important that you are wearing shoes that fit properly and that do not squeeze the front of the foot.

 Bunionettes, Bunions and Hallux valgus

 A bunionette or tailor’s bunion is an enlargement of the baby toe joint as seen on the right.